 The program will allow senior living facilities to use Amazon Echo devices to send announcements or other messages to residents’ rooms.

-The Alexa program lets them send messages instantly into patient rooms as well as place calls to family members or friends without having to rely on a staff member.
+The Alexa program lets them instantly send messages into patient rooms and place calls to family members or friends without having to rely on a staff member.

 “Staff can be more available for other tasks,” Torres said.